Jash-2000/Git-and-Github-Tutorial/1. Basics/Readme.md

   ![git clone](https://github.com/Jash-2000/Git-and-Github-Tutorial/blob/main/1.%20Basics/git_clone.JPG)

   2. **__Adding__** - In this case we add a remote repository to an already existing local repository.
-It is very interesting to note that you can not push the commits from local repo to remote repo before pulling them.
-This means that an local reposiory can only push if it is updated with the latest version of the remote repo.
+This will add files from remote repository to the local repository but you would have to merge or commit the files (Usually merging is prefered to avoid branching issues).

   The command for doing this is **git remote add /<alias name for remote repo/> /<url/>**